RashmicaG/sthbrx-blog/content/blog/2018-07-27-improving-phoronix-benchmarks.markdown

 There is obviously room for more improvements, especially with the Primesieve and x264 benchmarks, but it would be interesting to see a re-run of the Phoronix benchmarks with these changes.

+Thanks to Anton, Daniel, Joel and Nick for the analysis of the above benchmarks.

 [00]: /images/phoronix/blender-88threads.png "Blender with CPU Blend file"